atlassistant/atlas-sdk/README.md

 ### ChannelClient

 Used this tiny client to create your own Channel to communicate with **atlas**.
 A channel can be anything you want such as a Slack bot, a web client, a CLI, a sound system which may handle user inputs issued as voice commands.

+## i18n

+This SDK use the [standard python package](https://docs.python.org/3/library/i18n.html) to localize skills.
+A traditional workflow is as follow:

+- Use `_('Your message text')` from your own code.
+- Run `xgettext your_script.py -o messages.pot` to generates a translation model
+- Copy the `.pot` file into a `.po` file representing your translation in the skill directory under `locale/<lang>/LC_MESSAGES`
+- Generates a binary translation file with the command `msgfmt messages.po`